thedynamiclinker/sudocode/etc/apache/San 2.md

 > Brouwer rejected the concept of actual infinity, but admitted the idea of potential infinity.
 >
 > According to Weyl 1946, 'Brouwer made it clear, as I think beyond any doubt, that there is no evidence supporting the belief in the existential character of the totality of all natural numbers ... the sequence of numbers which grows beyond any stage already reached by passing to the next number, is a manifold of possibilities open towards infinity; it remains forever in the status of creation, but is not a closed realm of things existing in themselves.
 That we blindly converted one into the other is the true source of our difficulties, including the antinomies – a source of more fundamental nature than Russell's vicious circle principle indicated.
-Brouwer opened our eyes and made us see how far classical mathematics, nourished by a belief in the 'absolute' that transcends all human possibilities of realization, goes beyond such statements as can claim real meaning and truth founded on evidence. — Kleene 1991, pp. 48–49
+Brouwer opened our eyes and made us see how far classical mathematics, nourished by a belief in the 'absolute' that transcends all human possibilities of realization, goes beyond such statements as can claim real meaning and truth founded on evidence. 一 Kleene 1991, pp. 48–49
 >
 > -The Dynamic Read-Writable Free Encyclopedic Repository of the Modern State of Human Knowledge